Truff1e/lockout/README.md

 ## How to Generate a Board
 To begin, run lockout.py.
 You will be greeted with a welcome screen.
 To generate a board, you can use any of the three following commands:

-balancedboard - Generates a board with weighted difficulty distribution for optimal gameplay balance
+balancedboard - Generates a board with weighted difficulty distribution for optimal gameplay balance.
+This is the recommended option for starting out.

 randomboard - Generates a completely random board with wildly varying ranges of difficulty